 Our paper is organized as follows.
-Section 2 focuses on the preliminary material, in particular the discussion of the field equations of QG, the conformal-to-Kundt ansatz for static spherical spacetimes, and curvature invariants for these spacetimes.
-Field equations of QG in the conformal-to-Kundt coordinates are presented in Section 3.
-In addition, the classes compatible with indicial equations of the Frobenius-like analysis are summarized therein.
-In Section 4, these classes are derived for the expansion in powers of $\Delta \equiv r - r_0$, around a fixed point r_0 , and in Section 5, they are analysed in detail.
-Similarly, Sections 6 and 7 are devoted to the derivation and discussion of the classes obtained by the expansion in powers of r^{-1} as $r \to \infty$, respectively.
-In Section 8, all solutions found in this paper that can be transformed into the standard spherically symmetric coordinates are classified in the notation used in the literature.
+Section II focuses on the preliminary material, in particular the discussion of the field equations of QG, the conformal-to-Kundt ansatz for static spherical spacetimes, and curvature invariants for these spacetimes.
+Field equations of OG in the conformal-to-Kundt coordinates are presented in Sec.
+III.
+In addition, the classes compatible with indicial equations of the Frobeniuslike analysis are summarized therein.
+In Sec.
+IV, these classes are derived for the expansion in powers of $\Delta \equiv r - r_0$, around a fixed point r_0 , and in Sec.
+V, they are analyzed in detail.
+Similarly, Secs.
+VI and VII are devoted to the derivation and discussion of the classes obtained by the expansion in powers of r^{-1} as $r \to \infty$, respectively.
+In Sec.
+VIII, all solutions found in this paper that can be transformed into the standard spherically symmetric coordinates are classified in the notation used in the literature.
 In concluding Sec.
-9, we give lists of all solutions sorted by (both Kundt and physical) regions in which the solutions are expanded.
-Finally, we review the derivation of the field equations of the field equations in Appendix A.
+IX, we give lists of all solutions sorted by (both Kundt and physical) regions in which the solutions are expanded.
+Finally, we review the derivation of the field equations in the Appendix.